Hobart coastal defences: Fort Direction and Pierson's Point

-With the outbreak of World War II, the Department of Defence acquired land near South Arm close to the mouth of the Derwent River on the eastern shore, from Courtland Calvert and his sister in September 1939.
+With the outbreak of World War II, the Department of Defence acquired land near South Arm close to the mouth of the River Derwent on the eastern shore, from Courtland Calvert and his sister in September 1939.
 At first, the land was used purely as a training ground, with mock battles that were disruptive to locals being fought day and night.
 But as war preparations evolved, the Commonwealth decided that the port of Hobart would require some degree of defence to protect the state's vital zinc industry that was crucial to the war effort.
 Major Mark Pritchard was the first commanding officer of the new defences that became known as Fort Direction.
 By the end of 1939, construction of two fortified six-inch (152 mm) Mk VII gun emplacements, and a small four room weatherboard control building had been completed.
 Soon there was also a flagpole and set of naval signals.